cimm/suffix/README.md

 Create the config directory on the **remote** server and add the database.yml and config.yml files:

     $ mkdir -p shared/config

+Run the cold deploy task from your **local** machine.
+You should be good to go now.

     $ cap production deploy:cold

 ### Apache